IALSA/IALSA-2015-Portland/Catalog of names.md

   - avoid abbreviation, unless it's very common (mmse, wais)
   - try no to make it too long

+X - Suspected overlap.
+Inspect closer to detect overlaps
+NA - Study has been inspected in regards to a suspected overlap and no applicable varialbes/measures have been found.
+" " - empty space implies no information is availible yet

+### What to do
+1) find places where to put more Xs
+2) investigate each X to make into a variable name (how it's spelled in that study) or NA
+3) establish the equivalency by creating a common name

 ## Cognitive measures